 Electronic literature is born-digital literary art that exploits, as its muse and medium, the transmedia possibilities of the digital.
 It is … [a] work with an important literary aspect that takes advantage of the capabilities and contexts provided by the stand-alone or networked computer.

-Will you ever write a full novel with the characters from Shade?
+Why don’t you write a novel with the characters from Shade?

 Why are there different people posing for the same character photos?